Tag Archives: Bike maintance tips

 9. Clean out your panniers and trunk bags

-If you choose to leave your bike bags on in storage, clean them and wipe them out.
+If you leave your bike bags on in storage, clean them and wipe them out.
 Ensure no food items are left inside, as you may find a family of rodents nesting there next spring.

 10. Empty water bottles and Camelbaks